paulscherrerinstitute/wica-http/README.md

 # Main Features

 * Provides a gateway to the backend control system (currently EPICS).
-* Provides an out-of-the-box web server, that serves the Wica-JS library and/or the users custom web pages.
+* Provides an out-of-the-box web server, that serves the Wica-JS library and/or the user's custom web pages.
 * Streams control system data using HTML5 Server-Sent-Event technology.
 * Supports basic control system Get and Set functionality.
 * Provides channel filtering (eg noise or rate limiting) and configurable numeric precision.